mrets/Help/hourly_reporting.md

 <br>

 ### Why is only one number displayed for multiple generators?
 Currently, M-RETS only supports a reading of one number per hour, per day/date.
 This is regardless of how many Generators are selected.
+Let's walk through an example.

-For example, Generator A issued 10 kW at 13:00 and Generator B issued 20 kW at 13:00.
+#### For this example, we are looking at generation on March 1st at 13:00.

+* Generator A issued 20 kW.
+* Generator B issued 30 kW.

 Here are the expected results for 13:00, based on Operation Type.

 1. Aggregate (Sum): 30 kW
 2. Average: 15 kW
 3. Min: 10 kW (Value taken from Generator A)
 4. Max: 20 kW (Value taken from Generator B)

+#### Let's walk through one more example.
+For this example, we are looking at generation on May 7th at 16:00.

+* Generator A issued 20 kW.
+* Generator B issued 30 kW.
+* Generator C issued 50 kW.

+Here are the expected results for May 7th at 16:00, based on Operation Type.

+1. Aggregate (Sum): 100 kW
+2. Average: 33.3 kW
+3. Min: 20 kW (Value taken from Generator A)
+4. Max: 50 kW (Value taken from Generator C)

 <br>